makefile-inc/common/README.md

 #### Scripts definitions

-This definitions can be used inside makefile targets as makefile varibles, like:
+This definitions can be used inside makefile targets as makefile variables, like:
 ```Makefile
 do/some:
 	@out="$$(${DEFINITION} "param1" "param2")"; \